South Capitol Street Trail

 In addition, the trail will provide a critical connection to other trails in the District, Maryland and Virginia.
 The north end of the project will lead to the soon to be replaced Frederick Douglass Memorial Bridge and the District trail network that runs along both sides of the Anacostia River and into the city’s downtown and memorial areas.
 The south end will connect to an existing Maryland trail that crosses the Woodrow Wilson Bridge and links with additional trails in Virginia.

-The project is currently in the preliminary design stage with key elements under review, including the overall trail alignment, adjacent current and future traffic configurations, and stormwater management plans.
+The project is currently in the final design stage with key elements under design, including the overall trail alignment, adjacent current and future traffic configurations, and stormwater management plans.